• Skip to primary navigation

 For this dish, potatoes, carrot, onion, mushrooms, and scallions are classic vegetables.
 You can use Korean radish or sweet potatoes instead of potatoes.
 Mushrooms are also nice, and a red chili pepper or two give the dish an extra spicy kick and a pop of color.
 I also like to throw in whole garlic cloves instead of minced garlic.
 The mellowed and seasoned garlic is delicious!
 The more the better!

-You can also add some starch noodles or tteokbokki rice cakes if you want.
+You can also add some starch noodles or tteokbokki rice cakes, if desired.
 You may need more water if using any of these.

 How to make dakdoritang